VictoriaShyika/Delivery-app/README.md

 To run server run from root repo $npm start

 To run client change directory to client and run $npm start

+The Delivery App has two pages:
+First page shows the list with shop and menu:
+Second page show Shopping Cart: